Book Publishing Services for Authors Who Keep 100% of Their Rights

 On Indie Publishing Volume

-Bowker, the official US ISBN agency, registered 4.2 million US titles in 2025, of which 3.5 million were self-published — a 38.7% jump over 2024.
-Publishers Weekly covers the data each year.
-The takeaway is consistent.
+Bowker, the official US ISBN agency, registered 4.2 million US titles in 2025, up 32.5% from 2024.
+Of those, 3.5 million were self-published, a 38.7% jump from the year before.
+Publishers Weekly reports the figures each March.
 Indie publishing is no longer a niche route.
 It is the dominant path for new books in the United States.
 Publishers Weekly on Bowker 2025 data

 On Industry Editing Rates

 The Editorial Freelancers Association publishes a public rates chart used by professional editors across the industry.
 AuthorWings editing prices align with EFA-documented rates rather than the inflated prices that hybrid publishers fold into bundled contracts.
-The rates are public, and so is the math.
+The rates are public.
+Compare them line by line against any bundled quote.
 EFA rate chart

 —COMPARE